the audio analyst©

 System Description

-The goal with this space, set up in my 22-foot, 2-inch long by 13-foot, 7-inch wide, and 8-foot tall living room, was to keep it real, and to make it fun.
-I had originally set this system up at the other end of my living room, integrating the fireplace hearth.
-But with the impending fall and cooler weather, I wanted to reclaim the fireplace, so my mischievous Great Dane (Stella) and I could enjoy its benefits.
+I had originally configured this system at the other end of my living room, integrating it with the fireplace hearth.
+But as fall and the cooler weather approached, I wanted to reclaim the fireplace, so my mischievous Great Dane (Stella) and I could enjoy its benefits.
 So, this is where I landed…

 In the middle of the second shelf rests a pair of the ridiculously small and light Fosi Audio V3 monoblock amplifiers, based on a Texas Instruments Class-D amplifier chip, the TPA3255.
 This pair has been updated with a pair of the simple unbelievable SparkoS Labs SS3602 Discreet Op-Amps.
 They replace the factory Signetics (now Texas Instruments) NE5532 op-amps, and WHAT A DIFFERENCE… Between the two V2 monos, is a DirecTV Genie receiver to drive the 60″ HD Samsung TV.

-Finally, resting to the right of the middle shelf I have the the $229 WiiM Pro Plus for digital streaming from my NAS and Roon, as well as the STOOPID affordable, surprisingly capably performing, $80 S.M.S.L SU-1 DAC.
-They are connected to my line stage via a $229 one-meter set of vintage Esoteric Audio Technology 1 Emerald Air Litz single-ended interconnects.
+resting to the right on that middle shelf, I have the the $229 WiiM Pro Plus for digital streaming from my NAS and Roon, as well as the STOOPID affordable, surprisingly capably performing, $80 S.M.S.L SU-1 DAC.
+They are connected to my line stage via one of the many $350 sets of one-meter Audience Ohno single-ended interconnects.

 Whichever pair is in play sits atop a pair of $139 vintage Plateau St-24, a 24” tall stand with three rectangular support legs, each filled with a mixture of lead shot and playground sand.
 The speakers are connected to my Fosi V3 mono amps with a $395 set of meter-and-a-half-long Audience OHNO speaker cables with banana plugs on both ends.